Operation USE IT UP Underway is going down! Have you ever thought about your cleaning supplies? What all do you have going on in there?

 Once that happened, she quit vomiting, I quit coughing, and headaches subsided.
 All you need to clean with are these essential items: Vinegar, Water, Castile Soap, Blue Dawn Dishwashing Liquid, OnGuard concentrate, baking soda, and any of these essential oils: Lemon, Melaleuca, Onguard.
-For more information on how I make cleaners or if you want the oils, yourself to create your own green cleaning supplies, be on the lookout for a post on Friday.
+For more information on how I make cleaners or if you want the oils yourself to create your green cleaning supplies, be on the lookout for a post on Friday.

 First Aid Kit:

-Organized, cleaned out, complete first aid kit is a must.
+An organized, clean out, complete first aid kit is a must.
 You can buy premade ones at Walmart or on Amazon.
 You can also make your own.
 I do keep mine in a red bag to make it easier to identify in high-stress moments.
 Those moments can range from if a child throws a set of hedge clippers down from a tree and they landed point down on another child’s head to cut your toe-off while walking a pug or a head-on collision at the end of your driveway.
 You know, simple things in life 🙂

 Donate, Throw Away, or Use Up: